Ravinderram/ASDA_2025_Group_2_Portfolio/reports/ASDA - Report Template.md

 ---

 ## 6. Next Steps

-- Handling missing values?
-How?
+**-Handling missing values?
+How?**  <br/>
-Since only agent rating (54) and weather (91) have a small number of missing values, we could use the mean/median for agent rating to fill in the gaps and the mode for weather (since it is categorical).
+Since only agent rating (54) and weather (91) have a small number of missing values, we could use the mean/median for agent rating to fill in the gaps and the mode for weather (since it is categorical).<br/>
-- Removing duplicates?
+**-Removing duplicates?**  <br/>
-No duplicates were found.
+No duplicates were found.<br/>
-- Cleaning the columns?
-Which?
+**-Cleaning the columns?
+Which?** <br/>
+We found some inconsistencies in the columns such as delivery_time which is not feasible showing whether its hours or minutes.
+Other things we want to clean in the dataset is Order_time and Pickup_time time formats.
+We could remove some extra zero behind the actual time format. <br/>
-- Creating a subset of the dataframe?
+**-Creating a subset of the dataframe?** <br/>
+Yes we can create the subsets of dataframe  columns such as Mode of vechile , Weather , Traffic, and store langitude and latitude to use how much time it took to deliver a product  and can also create a subset of column Agent_age and Agent_rating to shows the service quality.